-Clients connecting to your site receive warning messages if your site is not configured with a certifying authority (CA) certificate recognized by the client.
-To prevent untrusted site messages from appearing every time clients connect, use ArcGIS Server Cloud Builder for Microsoft Azure to install an SSL (or TLS) certificate to your site.
+Clients connecting to your Version 1 (V1) deployment receive warning messages if your ArcGIS Server site or ArcGIS Enterprise portal is not configured with a certifying authority (CA) certificate recognized by the client.
+To prevent untrusted site messages from appearing every time clients connect, use ArcGIS Enterprise Cloud Builder for Microsoft Azure to install an SSL (or TLS) certificate to your site.

 - Obtain an SSL certificate and export the certificate to a .pfx file.

 - Set up CNAME mapping for to your cloud service domain.